 Continuous monitoring ensures that the system adapts to evolving threats.
-Feedback loops, where insights from incidents are fed back into the model, allow for iterative improvement and enhanced accuracy (Khan et al., 2023).
+Feedback loops, where insights from incidents are fed back into the model, allow for iterative improvement and enhanced accuracy [9].

-Methodology to Integrate AI into Existing Security Frameworks

-Assessment of Current Infrastructure
+Methodology to Integrate AI into Existing Security Frameworks Assessment of Current Infrastructure

 Organizations must first evaluate their existing security frameworks and identify gaps and areas where AI can provide enhancements.
-A hybrid approach that combines traditional tools with AI-driven solutions often proves effective (Sharma & Verma, 2020).
+A hybrid approach that combines traditional tools with AI-driven solutionsoften proves effective [18].